-Capital charge required (Solo basis) for market risk on the reporting date 31-12-18:
+Capital charge required (Solo basis) for market risk on the reporting date 31-12-19:

 Particulars Amount

-а Interest rate risk 0.20
+a Interest rate risk 45

-b Equities 580
+b Equities 558

-С Foreign exchange risk 283
+С Foreign exchange risk 264

 d Commodity risk -

-Total 863
+Total 866

-H. Operational Risk
+H. Operational risk

-Operational Risk: Operational risk is the risk of loss arising from fraud, unauthorized activities, error, omission, inefficiency, systems failure or external events.
+Operational risk: Operational risk is the risk of loss arising from fraud, unauthorized activities, error, omission, inefficiency, systems failure or external events.
 It is inherent in every business organization and covers a wide spectrum of issues.
-We seek to minimize exposure to operational risk, subject to cost benefit trade-offs.
+We seek to minimize exposure to operational risk, subject to cost benefit tradeoffs.

-Views of Board on system to reduce Operational Risk: The policy for measuring and managing operational risks is approved by the Board in line with the relevant guidelines of Bangladesh Bank.
+Views of Board on system to reduce operational risk: The policy for measuring and managing operational risks is approved by the Board in line with the relevant guidelines of Bangladesh Bank.
 Audit Committee of the Board directly oversees the activities of Internal Control and Compliance Division to protect against all operational risks.
-As a part of continued surveillance, the management committee (MANCOM), Executive Risk Management Committee (ERMC) and Risk Management Division (RMD) regularly review different aspects of operational risks and suggest formulating appropriate policies, tools & techniques for mitigation of operational risk of the bank.
+As a part of continued surveillance, the management committee (MANCOM), Executive Risk Management Committee (ERMC) and Risk Management Division (RMD) regularly review different aspects of operational risks and escalate the findings to appropriate authority while internal audit suggest formulating appropriate policies, tools & techniques for mitigation of operational risk of the bank.